MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMHostPartitionableGpu.md

 Set-VMHostPartitionableGpu -Name $GPU -partitionCount 4
 ```

-Partitions a GPU in a host using the GPU device ID name.
+This example partitions a GPU in a host into four partitions by using the GPU device ID name.

 ## PARAMETERS